โExcelsior Buzzโ is a recurring column on changes, tidbits and other news from the Excelsior. Got news? Send us tips at xueer@missionlocal.com.

 Renovations inside the space are already underway.
 We’ll share an update once an opening date is announced.

-Kawalpreet, a 23-year-old who used to work at the shop’s other location in Antioch, said he was helping get the store up and running while the owner is away for a vacation.
+Kawalpreet, a 23-year-old who used to work at the One Stop Tire Shop’s other location in Antioch, said he is helping get the store up and running while the owner is away for a vacation.ย

 โWe want to take good care of the people here,โ Kawalpreet said.

-The workshop will go over how to optimize your Google business profile so that your shop would pop up when people look up products and services like yours.
-Itโs part of a series of workshops at the library oriented towards small business skills โ business lease negotiation is next on the schedule.
-For a complete list of whatโs going at the Excelsior Branch click here.
+The workshop will go over how to optimize your Google business profile so that your shop will pop up when people look up products and services like yours.
+Itโs part of a series of workshops at the library oriented towards small business skills; business lease negotiation is next on the schedule.
+For a complete list of whatโs going at the Excelsior Branch click here.ย